 Lamis Baydoun on how corneal transplantation has changed – and what’s been learned – since the introduction of DMEK

-Dr. Lamis Baydoun has been a key character in the development of a completely new type of corneal surgery called “posterior lamellar keratoplasty” – something that has completely transformed the world of corneal transplant surgery since its introduction.
-The cornea is composed of five layers (Figure 1), but until a few years ago, corneal transplantations were typically complete corneal transplants (a procedure called “penetrating keratoplasty”, or PKP) irrespective of whether the disease affected one or all of the layers.
-But a number of corneal diseases only affect the deep layers of the cornea, and lamellar corneal transplantation procedures have now been developed that allow surgeons to replace only the diseased layers with corresponding layers from donor tissues.
+Dr. Lamis Baydoun has been a key character in the recent developments and modifications of a new type of corneal surgery called “posterior lamellar keratoplasty” – a procedure that has completely transformed the world of corneal transplant surgery since its introduction.
+The cornea is composed of five layers (Figure 1), but until a few years ago, corneal transplantations typically were full-thickness corneal transplants (called “penetrating keratoplasty”, or PKP) irrespective of whether the disease affected one or all of the layers.
+But a high number of corneal diseases only affect the inner layers of the cornea (i.e. Descemet membrane and endothelium).
+Those layers are treated in posterior lamellar corneal transplantation procedures that have been developed and revolutionized by Dr. Gerrit Melles, founder of the Netherlands Institute for Innovative Ocular Surgery (Rotterdam, The Netherlands).
+These procedures now allow corneal surgeons to replace only the diseased layers with corresponding layers from donor tissues.

-This approach has the advantage of leaving the rest of the person’s cornea intact, which results in better visual outcomes.
+This approach has the advantage of leaving the healthy anterior parts of the person’s cornea intact, which results in faster visual rehabilitation and outstanding visual outcomes.
 It’s also a less invasive technique, as rather than completely removing the cornea and replacing it, lamellar corneal surgery requires only a few small incisions for it to be performed, so recovery times are faster too.
 Lastly, the risk of rejection is reduced dramatically.
-The most recent and currently the best performing lamellar corneal surgery is called DMEK – Descemet’s membrane endothelial where the host Descemet membrane (DM) layer and endothelial cell layer are replaced by donor DM and endothelium.
+The most recent and currently the best performing posterior lamellar corneal surgery is called DMEK – Descemet membrane endothelial keratoplasty where the host Descemet membrane (DM) and endothelial cell layer are replaced by healthy donor DM and endothelium.
 However, DMEK surgery is particularly challenging for surgeons to learn.

-Dr. Baydoun spent seven years at the Netherlands Institute for Innovative Ocular Surgery (NIIOS) in Rotterdam, working closely with the inventor of DMEK, Gerrit Melles, and she has taught dozens of surgeons across the world how to perform this surgery in her previous role as Director of the NIIOS Academy, and her research today continues to push the field forward even more.
+Dr. Baydoun spent more than six years at the Netherlands Institute for Innovative Ocular Surgery (NIIOS) in Rotterdam, working closely with the inventor of DMEK, Gerrit Melles.
+As Head of the NIIOS Academy, she has taught dozens of surgeons across the world how to perform this surgery and her research today continues to push the field forward.
 Here’s what she has to say.

 What corneal surgeries do you perform?

-Before my time at NIIOS, I started as an anterior segment surgeon and Director of a cataract department, so I was doing a lot of lens surgeries, and yet I was a cornea consultant.
-I wanted to subspecialize, so that’s why I went to The Netherlands, but somehow I ended staying there for seven years instead of the six months I intended.
+Before my time at NIIOS, I was an anterior segment surgeon and Director of a cataract department, so I was doing a lot of lens surgeries, and yet I was a cornea consultant.
+I wanted to subspecialize, so that’s why I went to The Netherlands, but somehow, I ended staying there for seven years instead of the six months I intended.

 What was it about NIIOS then?
 Was it Gerrit?